Narendra Karmarkar

-Narendra Krishna Karmarkar (born circa 1956) is an Indian mathematician.
-Karmarkar developed Karmarkar's algorithm.
+Narendra Krishna Karmarkar (born 1956) is an Indian mathematician.
+He developed Karmarkar's algorithm.
 He is listed as an ISI highly cited researcher.

 He invented one of the first provably polynomial time algorithms for linear programming, which is generally referred to as an interior point method.
 The algorithm is a cornerstone in the field of linear programming.
 He published his famous result in 1984 while he was working for Bell Laboratories in New Jersey.

 Biography

-Karmarkar received his B.Tech in Electrical Engineering from IIT Bombay in 1978, MS from the California Institute of Technology in 1979, and PhD in Computer Science from the University of California, Berkeley in 1983 under the supervision of Richard M. Karp.
+Karmarkar received his B.Tech. in electrical engineering from IIT Bombay in 1978, M.S. from the California Institute of Technology in 1979, and Ph.D. in Computer Science from the University of California, Berkeley in 1983 under the supervision of Richard M. Karp.

 Karmarkar was a post-doctoral research fellow at IBM research (1983), Member of Technical Staff and fellow at Mathematical Sciences Research Center, AT&T Bell Laboratories (1983–1998), professor of mathematics at M.I.T.
 (1991), at Institute for Advanced study, Princeton (1996), and Homi Bhabha Chair Professor at the Tata Institute of Fundamental Research in Mumbai from 1998 to 2005.
 He was the scientific advisor to the chairman of the TATA group (2006–2007).
 During this time, he was funded by Ratan Tata to scale-up the supercomputer he had designed and prototyped at TIFR.
 The scaled-up model ranked ahead of supercomputer in Japan at that time and achieved the best ranking India ever achieved in supercomputing.
 He was the founding director of Computational Research labs in Pune, where the scaling-up work was performed.
 He continues to work on his new architecture for supercomputing.